JoValo/pythonPJ/README.md

 # pythonPJ
 First (and basic) scripts on python:
-1. Basic exercise of Turing machine.
+1. *Turing*.
+Basic exercise of Turing machine.
-2. Connection Python - MariaDB.
+2. *Conexion*.
+Connection Python - MariaDB.
-3. Arduino and python graph with MYSQL connection.
+3. *Matplot*.
+Arduino and python graph with MYSQL connection.
+4. *Form*.
+Inject data in form with mechanize.